 This summer, I just fancied a road trip in Croatia.
 I had one week or so to spare, and knew that I wanted to spend my week doing a mixture of city exploring in Dubrovnik, spending lazy days on the twinkly Adriatic Sea and of course, sampling delicious local food.
 Before I knew it, I had planned an epic Croatia road trip, starting in Dubrovnik in the South, to the very North of Croatia.
 In fact, we then realised that Lake Bled in Slovenia was really close.
 And then it made sense to continue all the way north into the Julian Alps of Slovenia.

 And what an adventure this was.
 The roads in Croatia are simple and easy to drive, with minimal traffic and pretty decent driving from your fellow Croatians.
 Parking is straight forward and there are simply so many brilliant places to stop at.
-This is a one week road trip itinerary for Croatia – for which you’d be surprised how much you can do and see in this time.
+This blog post is a one week road trip itinerary for Croatia – I think you’ll be surprised how much you can do and see in this time.
 We loved what we were able to include, so this is a suggested Croatia itinerary based on our amazing experience.
-But I realise you may have longer than one week in Croatia, so I’ve popped some other suggestions lower down in this blog post.
+However, I realise you may have longer than one week in Croatia, so I’ve popped some other suggestions lower down in this blog post.

 So for this reason, my suggested itinerary starts in beautiful Dubrovnik.
 From here, we followed the stunning coastal route north.
 We sampled the freshest of oysters in the tiny village of Ston, passed through Bosnia-Herzegovina for literally less than 10 miles and stopped at the coastal towns of Makarska, Split and Šibenik.
 We even enjoyed a spot of luxury glamping on the private island of Obonjan, which I would highly recommend.